serokell/blog-posts/Alex and Happy Part 1/article.md

 `tokId` will extract the lexeme from the input string, which will be the first `len` characters of `str`.
 The range will then be handled by `mkRange`, a function that advances the position accordingly to each seen character in the input string using `alexMove`.
 Alex automatically generates this function, and you don't need to include it with your code.

 We should check whether our code works.
-I will define a small function that we can use for testing.
+Here's a small function that we can use for testing.
 Don't forget to export it!

 ```haskell
 tokId = ...  -- anchor, don't copy and paste this